gridcoin-community/Gridcoin-Site/wiki/whitelist-process.md

 1. The first step is making sure you as the admin of the project want to be whitelisted.
 You should state somewhere publicly that you are interested and a date when they would want this to happen (anywhere that someone could check such as project forums, Reddit, etc).
 2. Find someone to make a poll for you on Gridcoin (or make one yourself)
 3. If the community votes "yes", then you get whitelisted.
-So far every project put to a whitelist poll has been whitelisted, our users are enthusiastic about contributing to science!
+So far nearly every project put to a whitelist poll has been whitelisted, our users are enthusiastic about contributing to science!

 ## Some things you might want to do beforehand
 Check that your servers can handle an increase in demand and check that credit is distributed evenly